Light, fresh, crunchy with the perfect combo of sweet, savory and spicy. Black bean salsa is always a hit at parties or perfect for topping tacos!

 With all the deliciousness you can wrap in a tortilla, the time has come to expand your salsa repertoire.

-While your enjoying your Black Bean Salsa, feel free to whip up something tasty to wash it down with.
-Like these 16 different, totally amazing margarita recipes you could partake in.
-Or if more tomato, less onion and garlic salsa is what your craving, check out this amazing low FODMAP, gluten free salsa ranchero sauce from Feast in Thyme.
+While you’re enjoying your salsa with a black bean spin, feel free to whip up something tasty to wash it down with.
+Like these margarita recipes you could partake in.

 Easy, Peasy, Black Bean Salsa